sagemeadows/phonlab-guide/README.md

 As you can see in the previous section, this guide is still a work in progress.
 There are things that I haven't figured out, and there are undoubtedly more useful phonetic analysis softwares that haven't been discussed here.
 That's why in this last section, I'll tell you how to modify this guide.

 ### Markdown
 This guide is written in [Markdown](https://www.markdownguide.org/getting-started/), which is a [markup language](https://en.wikipedia.org/wiki/Markup_language) similar to HTML but much, much simpler.
 The benefit of Markdown is that it's easy to read in editing mode.
+Markdown files end in `.md`.

 [**Here again is a helpful cheatsheet for markdown syntax**](https://www.markdownguide.org/basic-syntax/)